Moz - Moz Sweden

 The Swedish fika

-The Swedish fika has become somewhat of a phenomenon – both the word and the actual activity.
-Here’s everything you need to know about fika, the do’s and don’ts and what you need for your own fika with friends.
+Fika has become somewhat of a phenomenon – both the word and the actual activity.
+Here’s everything you need to know about fika.

-The Swedish word ”fika” means ”to have something sweet to eat and something hot to drink”.
-It could be coffee or tea together with a small cookie, a cinnamon bun or a bakery good.
+The Swedish word ”fika” means ”to have something sweet to eat, and something hot to drink”.
+It could be coffee or tea together with a small cookie, a cinnamon roll or a bakery good.
 There are no rules in what you have for fika: as long as there’s something to eat and drink, that is less than a meal but more than a fruit.

 The only rule that applies is: don’t say fika when you only mean a coffee.
-If you just want to grab a coffee with someone, then you say ”let’s have a coffee”.
+If you just want to grab a coffee with someone, simply say ”let’s have a coffee”.
 Otherwise, there could be a huge misunderstanding.
 Maybe even… some angry looks?

 Table with two cups of coffee and pink Moz handbag